VeritasVault-ai/vv/src/vv.Domain/Docs/Domains/Asset/Design.md

 ### Entities

-* **Asset:** Canonical token/instrument, state transitions are cryptographically verified.
+* **Asset:** Canonical token/instrument, consist of a chain/symbol, state transitions are cryptographically verified.
 * **Trade:** Executed record, links by ID only, generates proof, validated for compliance and risk.

 ### Value Objects